mdditt2000/openshift-4-14/ingresslink-cis-3-0/README.md

-## F5 IngressLink with F5 BIG-IP Next in OpenShift
+## Enhancing NetOps and DevOps Collaboration with F5 BIG-IP Next and NGINX

 The F5 IngressLink solution addresses modern app delivery at scale.
 IngressLink is a resource definition defined between BIG-IP Next and NGINX using F5 CIS and NGINX Ingress Controller.